lakshmankumar12/rubik_notes/readme.md

             * FUL-1, BUL-2
             * FUR-2, BUR-1
     * Flip one edge: Rr2 B2 U2 Ll U2 Rr' U2 Rr U2 F2 Rr F2 Ll' B2 Rr2

+# 4x4

+* Finish white face first
+* finish yellow opp to white
+* Finish blue face.
+* Now pick the white/blue/red corner piece.
+Aligh the white on this corner on white face.
+  This will help you determine where red should go.
+  In std config, if white on left, yellow on right, red is below blue.
+* Finish all other sides.
+* The last 2 are either off 2-2 or 3-1.
+2-2 is easy.
+They are each on st. lines.
+  For 3-1, just use the std Rr-U-Rr'-U-Rr-U2-Rr' like in 5x5.

+* now, bring the 2 edges same.
+For the very last 2 edges.
+   Dd R F' U R'F Dd'

+* Disparity.
+* At making yellow plus:
+    * If you get an impossible combo - u see one 1 or 3 edges in.
+        * note r is just the inner r.
+        * r2 U2 r2 U2 r U2 r U2 r' U2 B2 U' r' U B2 U' r U'
+        * Mnemonic
+            r2 U2 r2 U2
+            r  U2 r  U2
+            r' U2
+            B2
+            U' r' U
+            B2
+            U' r  U'
+* At final fixing of edges.
+    * if u want to realign 2 edges between L and F.
+    * r2 U2 r2 Uu2 r2 Uu2 U2
+    * Mnemonic
+        r2 U2
+        r2 Uu2
+        r2 Uu2
+        U2